Cratis/Chronicle/README.md

 built into it.
 In addition Cratis offers an application model aimed towards productivity and bringing in concepts such as CQRS; opinionated and completely optional.

-Read the [documentation](./Documentation/index.md) for all the details.
+Read the documentation on our site [https://cratis.io](https://cratis.io) for all the details.
 For general guidance on the core values and principles we @ Aksio use, read more [here](https://github.com/aksio-insurtech/Home/blob/main/profile/README.md).

 If you want to jump into building this repository and possibly contributing, please refer to [contributing](./Documentation/contributing.md).